 - a) Addendum prepared for the proposed project. - b) The proposed project does not present substantial changes that would require major revisions to the previous MND.
 No new information of substantial importance that was not known and could not be known at the time was presented as described by §15162(c) of CEQA Guidelines. - c) The project is conditioned to demonstrate compliance with the State Water Board Cannabis General Order for Waste Discharge.
-Conditions of approval require the applicant to adhere to and implement the recommendations of the Site Management Plan and maintain enrollment in the State Cannabis Cultivation Policy for the life of the project. - d) The project is for pre-existing cultivation.
+Conditions of approval require the applicant to adhere to and implement the recommendations of the Site Management Plan and maintain enrollment in the State Cannabis Cultivation Policy for the life of the project. - The project is for pre-existing cultivation.
 The project is within .7 miles of two Northern Spotted Owl activity centers.
-HUM 982 is approximately 1,100 feet southwest of the southern-most cultivation sites, HUM 839 is approximately 1,800 feet east of the southern-most cultivation sites, and HUM 479 is approximately 2,380 feet north-northeast of the northern-most cultivation site.
-The applicant had a Northern Spotted Owl Impact Assessment prepared for the proposed project, Timberland Resource Consultants, June 2023, included as Attachment 41.
+HUM 982 is approximately 1,600 feet southwest of the cultivation sites, HUM 839 is approximately 2,100 feet east of the cultivation site, and HUM 479 is approximately 2,790 feet north-northeast of the cultivation site.
+The applicant had a Northern Spotted Owl Impact Assessment prepared for the proposed project, Timberland Resource Consultants, June 2023, included as Attachment 4I.
 The assessment concluded that the existing cannabis cultivation operation would be unlikely to have noise disturbance impacts to Northern Spotted Owls.
 The assessment acknowledges the potential disturbance associated with supplemental lighting.
 The assessment concludes that if all greenhouses with supplemental lighting are covered so that no light escapes 30 minutes prior to sunset and 30 minutes post sunrise the impacts to Northern Spotted Owls will be reduced below the level of significance.
-The project has been conditioned to ensure supplemental lighting associated with the nursery and mixed light cultivation adheres to Dark Sky Association standards
+The project has been conditioned to ensure supplemental lighting associated with the nursery and mixed light cultivation adheres to Dark Sky Association standards.

 - e) A Road Evaluation Report concludes the route leading to the subject parcel can be developed to the equivalent of a category 4 road standard with the implementation of repair and remediation measures and does not have any evidence of a site-specific safety problems.
 The project is conditioned to implement repair and remediation measures through participation in Road Maintenance Association or to make a fair share contribution to road maintenance and repair measures. - f) The project is conditioned to participate in the construction of a bridge over Showers Creek.
 The installation of the bridge will prevent impacts to water quality and aquatic species. - g) The continued cultivation of commercial cannabis will not result in a timber conversion.
-The project is conditioned to restock .56 acres of post 2016 timber conversion. - h) Consultation with the Bear River Band of the Rohnerville Rancheria resulted in a request for the standard inadvertent discovery protocol as a condition of approval.
+The project received a less than 3-acre Conversion Exemption from CalFire. - h) Consultation with the Bear River Band of the Rohnerville Rancheria resulted in a request for the standard inadvertent discovery protocol as a condition of approval.
 As conditioned the project is unlikely to impact tribal cultural resources.